bitwarden/help/_articles/importing/import-data.md

 - Yoti (csv)
 - Zoho Vault (csv)

+If the password manager that you use is not on the list, please  manually condition a [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) file for your individual account import using the generic Bitwarden format.

 **Personal Accounts**

 To import your data, log into the web vault at <https://vault.bitwarden.com> and navigate to **Tools** &rarr; **Import Data**.
 Instructions for importing from each source are available after selecting the desired file format from the dropdown menu.